ttran-tech/os-study/guides/GUIDELINE.md

 load_kernel:
     ; LBA number sectors:
     ;   0: bootloader
-    ;   1: second sector
-    mov eax, 1          ; load LBA number sector into EAX (second sector - kernel code) mov ecx, 100        ; total sectors to read, bytes = 512 * 100 = 51,200 bytes loaded
+    ;   1: second sector (kernel code - this is defined in Makefile dd command) mov eax, 1          ; load LBA number sector into EAX (second sector - kernel code) mov ecx, 100        ; total sectors to read, bytes = 512 * 100 = 51,200 bytes loaded
-    mov edi, 0x0100000  ; the address in memory to load the sectors into call ata_lba_read
+    mov edi, 0x0100000  ; the address in memory to load the second sectors call ata_lba_read
     ; Once the sectors loaded, jump to where the kernel was loaded ; and execute the kernel.asm file.